 Drug Facts: GLP-1 Receptor Agonists

-GLP-1s are injectable medications, but they are not insulin.
+GLP-1s are injectable medications (with the exception of the newer oral semaglutide), but they are not insulin.
 Depending on what kind you’re using, you may take it once a week, once a day or twice a day.
-All of them are available in a pen, and some you can take using a vial and syringe.
-Many people shy away from these medications because they don't want to stick themselves with a needle.
+All of them are available in a pen and most are very easy to use.
+I see that many people shy away from these medications because they don't want to stick themselves with a needle.
 Just remember that the needle is very small and most people don't even feel it.
 If you can poke your finger to test your blood sugars, you can definitely do this!

 These medications work by activating GLP-1 receptors which stimulate the secretion of insulin by the pancreas.
 They also decrease how much sugar the liver produces and slows down the digestion of food in your GI tract.

 These drugs can assist with weight loss.
 This is due to its effect on digestion; GLP-1's can slow down the rate at which food passes through your stomach and can decrease appetite.
 GLP-1s are so good at helping with weight loss, both Trulicity (dulaglutide) and Victoza (liraglutide) are sold at higher doses as weight loss drugs, Wegovy and Saxenda.
 These products can be used by people that are overweight and obese whether or not they have diabetes.